 Your shoulder physiotherapist is an expert in the assessment of scapulohumeral rhythm.
 They will observe your shoulder motion and perform strength and control tests to assist their diagnosis.
 X-rays, MRI’s, ultrasound scans and CT scans are unable to determine scapulohumeral rhythm dysfunction.

 Poor scapula stability usually results in tipping and downward rotation of your scapula, which causes your shoulder tip (acromion) to pinch down into the subacromial structures (e.g. bursa and rotator cuff tendons), causing rotator cuff impingement, shoulder bursitis or rotator cuff tears.

 Normal shoulder blade-shoulder movement – (scapulohumeral rhythm) – is required for a pain-free and powerful shoulder function.
 Luckily, abnormal scapulohumeral rhythm can be retrained by an experienced shoulder physiotherapist.

 Your skilled physiotherapist can assess and correct your scapulohumeral rhythm.
 Any deficiencies will be an essential component of your rehabilitation.
 Among other treatment options teaching you how to control your shoulder blade via scapular stabilisation exercises dynamically is a crucial ingredient for a successful recovery.

 Your physiotherapist will be able to guide you in the appropriate exercises for your shoulder.

 Restore Normal Neck-Scapulo-Thoracic-Shoulder Function

-You may find it challenging to comprehend that your neck and upper back (thoracic spine) are also essential in the rehabilitation of shoulder pain and injury.
-Neck or spine dysfunction can not only refer pain directly to your shoulder but can affect a nerve’s electrical energy supply to your muscles, causing weakness.
+You may find it challenging to comprehend that your neck and upper back (thoracic spine) are also essential in treating shoulder pain and injury.
+Neck or spine dysfunction can not only refer to pain directly to your shoulder but can affect a nerve’s electrical energy supply to your muscles, causing weakness.